lukeperrin10/svensk_designpriset/README.md

 The use their own table (old_winner_entries and old_winner_profiles).
 This goes for the entries that actually existed in the old database.
 The really old winner entries from the years 2006-2010 was in the old system only generated as html.
 We've parsed those into json files included in the node backend.
 We recommend not to alter any old entries since the old databse used a different (older) charset and you might be in for a hell of parsing if you're unlucky. =)

+## Hosting / SMTP
+Right now the system is hosted at Oderland and Batteri is the account holder.
+The domain, email adresses and the smpt server is hosted at Ports.